The 4 Things You Must See Around Downtown San Diego, California

 Also, don't forget to stop in at the Ghirardelli shop to get a free sample of chocolate, it's probably my favorite part of Gaslamp.

 At night, this area becomes a party destination, with tons of clubs and bars with shining lights flashing to the beat of the bass, you're bound to find one that intrigues you (if drinking and dancing is your sort of thing).
-Just don't forget to get a lot of cash out, with cover charges around $20 person and drinks for $15, it is not going to be a cheap night, so it's best to leave the credit card at home.
+Just don't forget to get a lot of cash out, with cover charges of around $20 per person and drinks for $15, it is not going to be a cheap night, so it's best to leave the credit card at home (if you're anything like me and are bound to go a bit overboard).

 3. Barrio Logan

-I'm going to be honest, I originally went to Barrio Logan looking for a good craft beer, and while I did find one, I came out with so much more.
+I originally went to Barrio Logan looking for a good craft beer and some tacos and while I did find them, I came out with so much more.
 This small neighborhood South East of downtown San Diego just screams culture and passion.
 From the food they make to the art they paint, the people of Barrio Logan a very proud of their Chicano heritage.

 4. Balboa park